lume/classy-solid/README.md

 > JavaScript usage without decorators.

 > **Note** `classy-solid` works only with the latest stage-3 decorators.
 Legacy
-> decoraators are no longer supported, as we've moved onto the official decorator
+> decorators are no longer supported, as we've moved onto the official decorator
 > format finally blessed by the TC39 EcmasScript language design committee.

 ## Vite Setup